12/21/04 Newsletter (below it are two previous newsletters on this issue):

 AgriProcessors Inc. is an embarrassment to the Jewish people and an

 abomination under Jewish law.
-And while I am heartened that the Orthodox Union has
+And while I am heartened that the Orthodox Union

 urged AgriProcessors, Inc. to change some of its crueler practices, I hope the